wikwiki777/HI-Ware/README.md

 so that i can see if my information is correct, if its not correct i should be able to amend it.

-- As a Customer, i want to rate and review a product<br>
-so that the site owner and other potential customers know how satisfied i am or not.

 - As a Admin, i want to add products<br>
 so that i can add new products the customer is able to buy.

 - As a Admin, i want to amend products<br>
 so that i can add/remove or update product information.

+TODO:
+- As a Customer, i want to rate and review a product<br>
+so that the site owner and other potential customers know how satisfied i am or not.

 ## UX